jackshaojiewei/discordbot/README.md

-# 🍞 ChatGPT Discord Bot (with AI Bread Facts!)
+# 🍞 ChatGPT Discord Bot

-A Python-based Discord bot that integrates OpenAI’s ChatGPT for conversational AI — with an extra slice of fun: **random bread facts** when prompted!
+A Python-based Discord bot that integrates OpenAI’s ChatGPT for conversational AI with an extra slice of fun: **random bread facts** when prompted, and daily bread facts posted at 9.00 am!

 ---

 ## 🍞 Features

 * AI-powered responses using ChatGPT
-* `/breadfact` command for fun, random bread trivia
+* `!breadfact` command for fun, random bread trivia
+* Daily bread facts posted at 9.00 am everyday
 * Easy environment-based setup with `.env` support

 ---